My experience with PPA and PPD (and what I’m doing differently to prepare for baby #2)

 • The weather will (hopefully) also be much nicer as I am due in early May, so we will make sure to spend lots of time outside.
 Getting fresh air and sunshine is a HUGE contributor to my mindset and mood.

 4. Tendency towards obsession/checking/worry - This is simply how my brain is wired, which is why I have experienced anxiety in the past, but a major contributor to my PPA.
-I found myself hyper-fixated on Jack’s feeding and sleep times, constantly checking the baby monitor, and micro-managing Jake when he was taking care of the baby (maternal gate-keeping).
+I found myself hyper-fixated on Big J’s feeding and sleep times, constantly checking the baby monitor, and micro-managing Jake when he was taking care of the baby (maternal gate-keeping).
 These behaviors were part of my slew of PPA symptoms, which I didn’t understand at the time.

 What we’re planning to do differently for baby #2: